 Olympic Sculpture Park, 2901 Western Ave Seattle, WA 98121.
 Downtown Seattle’s largest green space featuring large sculptures, native plants, and stunning views of Puget Sound and the Olympic Mountains.
 Why go: see large sculptures in a breathtaking outdoor setting.

 Seattle Art Museum, 1300 First Ave, Seattle, WA 98101.
+Admission by donation.
+Fixed pricing for special exhibitions.
 Seattle Art Museum comprises three major facilities: its main museum in downtown Seattle Art Museum (SAM); the Seattle Asian Art Museum (SAAM) in Volunteer Park on Capitol Hill, and the outdoor Olympic Sculpture Park on the Seattle waterfront.
-SAM’s collection contains nearly 25,000 works of art from around the world, dating from antiquity to the present.
 Why go to SAM: see world-class exhibits and though-provoking visual arts.

 Seattle Asian Art Museum, Volunteer Park, 1400 E Prospect St, Seattle, WA 98112.
 CLOSED DURING RENOVATION until 2019.
 Japanese, Chinese, Korean, South Asian, Southeast Asian, Himalayan, and Middle Eastern art, and contemporary Asian art.
 Why go: experience diverse perspectives on many Asian arts and cultural traditions.